marciohssilveira/airports_climatology/README.md

-# Brazilian airports climatology
+# Airports Climatology

-I used ISD database to gather, process and plot wind roses and other climatological data for some brazilian airports.
+These scripts use ISD database to gather, process airport data and plot wind roses and other climatological features.

 ISD License: https://www.ncdc.noaa.gov/isd/data-access